phucvu-nyu/bst236/docs/chapter_linear_algebra/numerical_linear_algebra.md

 $$
 We can get a reliable result when we apply a numerically stable algorithm to a well-conditioned problem.

 In this course, we will not discuss the details of backward error analysis as most of the algorithms we will use are numerically stable.
+Besides, in the data analysis, the random errors will typically dominate the roundoff errors so the backward error analysis is not as important as in other scientific computing problems.
 Instead, we will just give a simple tip for possible numerical instabilities in practice.

 **Tip**: Be careful with operations (especially multiplication and division) involving vastly different magnitudes.